top of page

 Occasionally, situations may arise during day-to-day trading that give rise to the suspicion - justified or unfounded - of a breach of the rules and regulations of a German trading venue, in particular the Exchange Rules.
 It is not uncommon for allegations to be made of market manipulative behaviour or, in the case of market makers (e.g. designated sponsors or specialists), of failures in connection with their quoting obligations.

-If the Sanctions Committee decides in unfavour of the trading participant, it can impose a fine of up to one million euros or decide to exclude the participant from trading in full or in part for up to 30 trading days.
+If the Sanctions Committee (Sanktionsausschuss) decides in unfavour of the trading participant, it can impose a fine of up to one million euros or decide to exclude the participant from trading in full or in part for up to 30 trading days.
 A relatively small fine is often imposed (e.g. EUR 2,000).
 However, higher amounts are also possible depending on the severity of the offence.

 For affected trading participants, the question arises as to how to deal with such a situation.
 Particularly in the case of small administrative fines, financial considerations will tend to speak in favour of accepting the sanction decision, even if the accusation is unfounded in terms of substantive law.
 On the other hand, the trading participant is then tainted with the stigma of having violated applicable law and perhaps even committed market manipulation.